compulab-yokneam/Documentation/sr/Test the Linux installation.md

 Step|Requirements
 ---|---
-Installation | Requires user intercations in order to complete the failed installetion process.
+Installation | Requires user intercations in order to complete the failed installation process.
 Run time | Requires no changes in any conf files.

 ## [Ubuntu Server 20.04.2 LTS](https://cdimage.ubuntu.com/releases/20.04/release/ubuntu-20.04.2-live-server-arm64.iso)
 Step|Requirements
 ---|---
-Installation | * Requires 'clk_ignore_unused' to be added as a kernel boot parameter.<br>* Requires user intercations in order to complete the failed installetion process.
+Installation | * Requires 'clk_ignore_unused' to be added as a kernel boot parameter.<br>* Requires user intercations in order to complete the failed installation process.
 Run time | Requires 'clk_ignore_unused' to be added as a kernel boot parameter.

 * How to add 'clk_ignore_unused' permanentally: